Samsung Galaxy Tab 2 (7.0) Preview

 Although it is constructed entirely out of plastic, the Samsung Galaxy Tab 2 (7.0) feels well put together and we are pretty happy with its design.
 It has a glossy rim around its edges and a matte back that is practically immune to any visible fingerprints.
 At 344 grams, the tablet is definitely one of the lightest in the 7-inch category, and with a thickness of 10.5 millimeters, it doesn't feel overly thick.
 Additionally, the device’s weight has been distributed pretty evenly so it is comfortable to use regardless of the position you are holding it in.

 On its left side we see slots for microSD and SIM cards protected by plastic covers, and on the right we have the lock key and the 2-button volume rocker, both of which you can feel with your thumb relatively easy.
 Its top side is occupied by a 3.5-millimeter headphone jack and a secondary microphone for noise cancellation.
 The primary one is located on the bottom, along with Samsung's proprietary 30-pin connector and a pair of speakers, which are sufficiently loud.

-high resolution tablet displays.
+pixel density of 170 ppi, which is nothing spectacular, so don't expect everything on it to look silky smooth like on those high resolution tablet displays.
 There is one important detail that we have to point out, however, namely that the device's display has been made using Samsung's very own Super PLS LCD technology.
 As a result, it should be brighter, with better color reproduction, and superior viewing angles as compared to standard LCD displays, at least in theory.